Skip to main content

 • hash — a SHA-256 of a canonicalized serialization of all the row's fields plus prev_hash.

 Rows with org_id IS NOT NULL share one chain per org.
-Platform-wide rows (domain.added, user.deleted, org.created) share a separate chain where org_id IS NULL.
+Platform-wide rows (domain.added, domain.removed, user.deleted, scim.malformed_payload) share a separate chain where org_id IS NULL. org.created is platform-initiated but written with the new org's id, so it anchors the head of that org's chain rather than landing in the platform chain.
 A unique index on (org_id, seq) enforces no gaps or duplicates within a chain.

 The canonical form is version-tagged (v1\n…) so future changes to the hashing rules can be rolled out without invalidating existing chains — rows written under v1 stay verifiable under the original rule forever.